 The result is 1317 with a standard reference range of less than 6.

-This is a classic example of a patient with elevated anti TPO antibodies and a poor functioning thyroid.
+This is a classic example of a patient with elevated anti-TPO antibodies and a poorly functioning thyroid.

 You can also see her corresponding TSH which is obviously abnormal as well.

-In this example a TSH of 7.024 and an anti TPO level of 1317 confirms that her thyroid is indeed abnormal.
+In this example, a TSH of 7.024 and an anti-TPO level of 1317 confirm that her thyroid is indeed abnormal.

-- Bottom line: The presence of elevated anti TPO antibodies is always a problem.
-In the presence of the symptoms listed above then it is an early sign of thyroid dysfunction and should be treated aggressively.
+- Bottom line: The presence of elevated anti-TPO antibodies is always a problem.
+In the presence of the symptoms listed above, it is an early sign of thyroid dysfunction and should be treated aggressively.